Paul Bettany

 Acting Career

-At eighteen, Bettany became an actor at the London Drama Centre and began performing in the West End.
-Due to his age, he was naive and dreamed of movie stardom, but reality dealt Paul some disheartening surprises.
+At eighteen, Bettany enrolled at the London Drama Centre and began performing in the West End.
+Young and naive, he dreamed of movie stardom, but reality had some harsh lessons in store.

-Several years passed before he got a small role as Ian Graves in the TV series "Wycliffe" (1994), and then played Jake Connolly in the cult detective film "Killer Net" (1996).
+It took several years before he landed a small role as Ian Graves in the TV series "Wycliffe" (1994), followed by Jake Connolly in the cult detective film "Killer Net" (1996).
 This was followed by several more film roles in "Bent", "After the Rain", and "The Suicide Club".

-Bettany's breakthrough in his film career came at the turn of the millennium.
+Bettany's film career breakthrough came at the turn of the millennium.
 In 2000, the crime drama "Gangster No. 1" was released, in which Paul played the lead role.
 His co-stars on the set were Malcolm McDowell and Saffron Burrows.

 Paul Bettany in his youth